John Motley Morehead III: Career

+Personal life

 Morehead married Genevieve Margaret Birkhoff.
 A few years after her death, he married Leila Duckworth Houghton.
 He had no children.
 He devoted his considerable fortune to philanthropy, especially to the benefit of UNC-Chapel Hill.
 With a college classmate and fraternity brother, Rufus Lenoir Patterson, he donated the Morehead-Patterson Bell Tower on the campus.
 He also gave the University the Morehead Planetarium, later renamed the Morehead Planetarium and Science Center.